laymonage/gsoc/content/posts/containment.md

 The next post will be about key transforms, where things get even more ~~fun~~ complex <sup><sub>(or not?
 Heh, I don't know)</sub></sup>.
 Until then, bye!

-**Update:** I realized I missed something for the Oracle implementation.
+**Update 1:** I realized I missed something for the Oracle implementation.
 If the Python dictionary includes a key with `None` as its value, the resulting part of the `WHERE` clause would be: